Firearm / Gun Bill of Sale Form

 Virginia

-• Effective January 2021, state law requires those that intend to sell a firearm for money (or anything else of value) to receive verification through a dealer that the buyer had been vetted through a background check AND been approved by state police.
+• Sellers must receive verification through a licensed dealer that the buyer has been vetted through a background check and approved by state police.

 § 18.2-308.2